squidserv/OracleRole/README.md

 One of a certain number of players are on a different team.

-There are two additional Convars for this vistion:
+There are two additional Convars for this vision:

 ```cpp
 ttt_oracle_reveal_players       4                    // The max number of players selected that could be bad.